apache/airflow/airflow/ui/docs/CONTRIBUTING.md

 If you're new to modern frontend development or parts of our stack, you may want to check out these resources to understand our codebase:

-- React powers our entire app so it would be valuable to learn the syntax of html-in-js that is jsx.
-Check out their official [tutorial](https://reactjs.org/tutorial/tutorial.html#overview) for a basic overview.

 - Typescript is an extension of javascript to add type-checking to our app.
+Files ending in `.ts` or `.tsx` will be type-checked.
 Check out the [handbook](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes-func.html) for an introduction or feel free to keep this [cheatsheet](https://github.com/typescript-cheatsheets/react) open while developing.

+- React powers our entire app so it would be valuable to learn JSX, the html-in-js templates React utilizes.
+Files that contain JSX will end in `.tsx` instead of `.ts`.
+Check out their official [tutorial](https://reactjs.org/tutorial/tutorial.html#overview) for a basic overview.

 - Chakra-UI is our component library and theming system.
 You'll notice we have no traditional css nor html tags.
 This is all handled in Chakra with importing standard components like `<Box>` or `<Text>` that are styled globally in `src/theme.ts` file and then by passing styles as component props.
 Check out their [docs](https://chakra-ui.com/docs/getting-started) to see all the included components and hooks.